-In every state, the health insurance exchanges must offer premium tax credits to those who meet certain income requirements.
+In every state, the health insurance exchanges must offer financial assistance in the form of premium tax credits to those who meet certain income requirements.
 The eligibility requirements for the subsidies are the same from state to state.

-All plans, regardless of state, will fall into one of four plan categories: Bronze, Silver, Gold, or Platinum.
-These four ‘metal plans’ adhere to a price structure that matches their coverage rates.
+Regardless of state, all plans fall into one of four categories: Bronze, Silver, Gold, or Platinum.
+These four metal tiers adhere to a price structure that matches their medical coverage rates.

-Generally, bronze and silver plans are best suited for young, relatively healthy individuals who don’t make frequent doctor visits, while gold and platinum plans are the best option for individuals with more medical needs.
+Generally, bronze and silver plans are best suited for young, relatively healthy individuals who don’t make frequent doctor visits.
+In contrast, gold and platinum plans are the best option for individuals with more medical needs.

 How the ACA varies by state

-Even with all of these similarities, each person's health insurance experience will differ depending on which state they live in.
-Here are three key differences of the ACA state-to-state:
+The ACA mandated the creation of a formal health exchange in each state, but each person's health insurance experience will differ depending on their state.
+Here are three key differences of the ACA from state-to-state:

 1. How the health insurance exchange is run

-Each state has the option to design their own exchange, partner with the federal government, or default to the federally-run exchange.
+Each state can design its own exchange, partner with the federal government, or default to the federally-run exchange.

-If your state uses the federal exchange model, then the exchange website for employees, employers, and brokers is healthcare.gov.
-If your state is running its own health insurance exchange, it will have its own website where you can purchase insurance.
+If your state uses the federal government exchange, then the exchange website for employees, employers, and brokers is healthcare.gov.
+If your state is running its own health insurance exchange, it will have its own website where you can purchase Marketplace coverage.

-However, after 2012, it was decided that each state wouldn’t be required to participate in the Medicaid expansion.
-In states that have expanded Medicaid coverage, you can qualify for Medicaid if your household income is below 133% of the federal poverty level.
+As of 2022, 39 states (including D.C.) have adopted the Medicaid expansion.
+In states that have expanded Medicaid services, low-income adults can qualify for Medicaid if their household income is below 133% of the FPL.

-If your state hasn’t expanded Medicaid, your household income is less than the federal poverty level, and you don't qualify for Medicaid under your state's rules, you won’t qualify for Medicaid coverage.
-Currently, 39 states have adopted the Medicaid expansion plan.
+If your state doesn’t have expansion coverage, your household income is less than the federal poverty level, and you don't qualify for Medicaid services under your state's rules, you won’t qualify for ACA Medicaid services.

 3. Health plan availability and cost

-The availability and cost of health plans also vary by state.
-This is because each state has their own exchange, as well as different regional populations and demographics, varying the state's providers and number of plans.
+The availability and cost of a qualified health plan on the individual insurance market also varies by state.
+This is because each state has different regional populations and demographics, varying their providers and plan options.

-The prices of plans will differ depending on which state you live in and even which region of your state you live in.
+The prices of ACA-compliant coverage and other out-of-pocket costs will differ depending on which state you live in and even which region of your state you live in.
 Factors will include your age, location, and health plan selection.

-Many states have sample health insurance exchange rates available, and all states will have final health plan rates available for comparison during enrollment.
+Many states have sample medical coverage exchange rates available, and all states will have final qualified health plan rates available for comparison during enrollment.

-The ACA set out to ensure more Americans were insured regardless of their income or the state of their health.
-Americans lacking health insurance has dropped by almost 50% since its inception.
-However, premium costs, Medicaid accessibility, and plan availability may differ from state to state.
+The ACA set out to provide health insurance to more uninsured adults across the country, regardless of their income, state, or health status.
+However, premium costs, expanded Medicaid services, and plan availability may differ from state to state.

-When considering health insurance, it’s important to know how your state ranks against the rest of the country in terms of cost and access to care.
-Through careful research, you’ll have a greater understanding of where each state stands and how regulations in your state impact the overall health of its residents.
+When considering health insurance, it’s important to know how your state ranks against the rest of the country regarding cost and access to coverage.
+Through careful research, you’ll have a greater understanding of where each state stands and how regulations in your state impact the health outcomes of its residents.